caizoryan/notes/new_talk.md

 So with all of this in some sense I have a complete publication tool!

 #####  After imposition.

+So now that I've defined this vocabulary, and defined them as code.
+I can sort of mold them into slightly different versions of them.

+Like maybe recto doesn't start at (width / 2)
+// show offset

+Or maybe
+// show offset

 So upon figuring this out, I found 3 critical things that changed my perspective on what this tool or this project was.

 1. Spreads are virtual surfaces. which means they can be designed as a surface separate from the actual physical surfaces